|

 to as the California

-Lemon Law was passed into state law over 20 years
+was passed into state law over 39 years ago in order to

-ago in order to provide relief to buyers of problematic
+provide relief to buyers of problematic vehicles in the

-vehicles in the State of California.
+State of California.
 The California

-Lemon Law applies to vehicles that were purchased
+applies to vehicles that were purchased or leased in the

-or leased in the state of California wherein the auto
+state of California wherein the auto dealerships have been

-opportunities (statutory specifics apply).
-For
+(statutory specifics apply).
+For qualifying vehicles,

-model.
+loan in place.
 A replacement vehicle under the California

-Lemon Law only occurs if both consumer and
+only occurs if both consumer and

 manufacturer agree to a replacement.